-We Christ-followers are constantly bombarded by opposing narratives proclaimed by those trying to sway public opinion to support of their personal and political agendas, public and hidden.
-These narratives are most often presented with a total disregard for reason and/or reality and/or biblical morality.
+We Christ-followers are constantly bombarded by hostile narratives.
+They are proclaimed by those trying to sway public opinion in support of their theological and/or political ideologies.
+Their positions are often presented with a total disregard for rational thought and/or reality and/or biblical morality.
+Regardless of how altruistically their agendas are portrayed, the consistent sticking point is frequently:

 - information, especially of a biased or misleading nature, used to promote or publicize a particular political cause or point of view